nprapps/nprapps.github.com/_posts/2020-01-14-whale-maps-comic.markdown

 ## Takeaways

 If I had to make a similar animated map again, I would definitely find a way to automate the process to make the edit process less painful.
-Every time I got an edit, I had to tweak all the individual Illustrator map layers, reexport them to Photoshopand, finally, reexport the animated GIF.
+Every time I got an edit, I had to tweak all the individual Illustrator map layers, reexport them to Photoshop and, finally, reexport the animated GIF.
 In the timeframe I had, I wanted to work with the skills and tools I found familiar, but this workflow is unsustainable long-term.
 Other challenges with this workflow included:

 * The GIF had small but definite jitters from manually aligning the layers in Photoshop.